ergoplatform/oracle-core/oracle-pool-bootstrap/bootstrap-cli/readme.md

 ## Step 1: Configure options

-Create a file called `application.conf` (or download the [example config here](application.conf)) within the same folder where the jar is present.
-The default content of this config file will be:
+Create a file called `application.conf` (or download the [example config here](application.conf)).
+Here is an example config for a pool:

     ergo.oraclepool {
         pool {